-The RSHE programme will be led by Amanda Ward and taught by class teachers and supported by external agencies where appropriate.
-All staff involved in the delivery of RSHE have received specialist training to ensure that pupils receive clear and consistent approaches to RSHE throughout their time at Kessingland Church of England Primary Academy.
+The RSHE programme will be led by Mrs V McDonald and taught by each year group's teachers and support staff, and supported by visitors and outside agencies as deemed appropriate.
+All staff involved in the delivery of RSHE have received specialist training to ensure that pupils receive clear and consistent approaches to RSHE throughout their time at Kessingland Primary Academy.
 Whole staff and individual training needs will be identified through the school's self- evaluation process and staff appraisal system.